 Following Azerbaijan’s lightning offensive and occupation of Nagorno-Karabakh on September 19, 2023, the ethnic Armenian enclave was officially dissolved on January 1, 2024.
 Faced with the prospect of rule by Azerbaijan, more than one hundred thousand people, almost all of Nagorno-Karabakh’s population, fled to Armenia in one week.
-Baku plans to “reintegrate” the region and its remaining population into Azerbaijan, promising economic development.
-Now, attention has turned to normalizing relations and reaching a peace agreement between Armenia and Azerbaijan.
+Since then, Baku has remained focused on the integration and economic reconstruction of the region, resettling ethnic Azeris who were displaced during the Nagorno-Karabakh Wars.
+In March 2025, the two governments announced they were ready to sign a peace deal to end the nearly forty-year conflict.

 Since the bilateral acceptance of a ceasefire in 1994, which formally remained in force until September 2020, the use of attack drones, shelling, and special operations activities by Armenian and Azerbaijani troops have led to intermittent clashes.
 Early April 2016 witnessed the most intense fighting since 1994, leading to hundreds of casualties along the line of separation.
 After four days of fighting, the two sides announced they had agreed to cease hostilities.
 However, a breakdown in talks resulted in both sides accusing each other of ceasefire violations, and tensions remained high.